 - Direct contact with infectious secretions.
 Some viruses may be spread by hand or skin contact.

-Transmission most commonly occurs in the home, in schools and in daycare centres.
+Common cold transmission most commonly occurs in the home, in schools and in daycare centres.
 The main reservoir of viruses is in young children.
 This is because they are more vulnerable to infection, as they have not yet developed the relevant antibodies, they shed the virus for longer following infection and they are in close contact with others.

 - Adults have an average of two to three colds a year.
 Children have an average of five to six colds a year.
 Young children in nursery schools may average up to twelve colds per year.